 5. 2013 Honda Fit — Small Car

-This was the first car we thought of when the topic of recreating this article came to the table, because ever since this clever little pipsqueak of a Honda showed up on our shores, it has been cleaning up the reliability awards.
-Simple, structurally sound, and oh-so efficient, the Fit is one of those cars that is damn near indestructible, and we feel that the new generation will also stand-up to the test of time quite well.
+This was the first car we thought of when the topic of recreating this article came to the table, because ever since this clever pipsqueak of a Honda showed up on our shores, it has been cleaning up the reliability awards.
+Simple, structurally sound, and oh-so efficient, the Fit is one of those cars that is relatively indestructible, and we feel that the new generation will also stand-up to the test of time quite well.

 6. 2013 Chevrolet Silverado HD — Large Heavy Duty Pickup

 Remember when Chevy’s slogan was “Like a Rock,” and all of its commercials had these big trucks romping around in a mudpit somewhere outside of Plano, Texas?
 That’s basically the mentality that Chevrolet was able to successfully instill in the 2013 edition of the Silverado when in HD form, which is awesome to see considering how much abuse these things see every day on the job.

 It may not look as impressive as the newest version, but the previous generation of Nissan Murano was bulletproof and J.D.
 Power took note, awarding it high points across the board.
 Sure, it may not have all the styling cues of the latest and greatest, or all the fresh tech goodies, but if you see one used for cheap, grab it up because these cars are more stout than a pint of Guinness.